Ports

 - Click Add.

-Connect a public IP address to a port in a private subnet
+Connect a public floating IP address to a port in a private subnet

-If a cloud server or load balancer is connected to a port in a private subnet, you can connect a public IP address to the port.
+If a cloud server or load balancer is connected to a port in a private subnet, you can connect a public floating IP address to that port.

-To connect a public IP address in the device sections of the control panel, follow the Public IP addresses instruction.
+To connect a public floating IP address in device sections of the Control panel, use the Public floating IP addresses instruction.

 Control panel